stancl/tenancy-docs/source/docs/v3/synced-resources-between-tenants.blade.md

 If you'd like to share certain resources, usually users, between tenant databases, you can use our resource syncing feature.
 This will let you **sync specific columns between specific tenant databases and the central database.**

+This is a relatively complex feature, so before implementing it, make sure you really need it.
+You only need this feature if you're using multi-database tenancy and need to sync specific resources (like users) between different tenants' databases.

 ## Database

 The resource exists in the central database, for example a `users` table.
 Another table exists in the tenants' databases.
 It can use the same name as the central database or a different name — up to you.